GabrielaPavlova/Gabriela-Pavlova-employees/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

+## More Information

+In this code, we use the date-fns library's parse function to attempt to parse dates in different formats.
+If a date is invalid, it's treated as null.
+This allows the code to handle various date formats gracefully.
+The formatDate function ensures that null dates are converted to the current date when calculating work duration.

+Certainly!
+If your CSV data may have various date formats, you can modify the findLongestWorkPeriod function to handle multiple date formats.
+To do this, you can use a library like date-fns to parse dates in different formats.

+First, install the date-fns library.

+Second, install PapaParse for CSV.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.